Young People's Zone

 I am a care leaver and I have always tried to get involved in participation in and outside my borough.
 I got involved because I wanted to broaden my horizon and learn something new, but most importantly I saw a positive distraction in dire circumstances.
 However, the positive distraction had to be appealing to me.
 Maybe the lack in participation is not because it doesn’t appeal to young people but the lack of variety in participation.
 It is believed that young people are different and unique, how then, can anyone expect us to enjoy the same things?

 I think it’s important that young people are involved in participation; without participation a child or a young person is left isolated from the community.
 As young people in care/care leavers, we are a community on to ourselves; therefore getting everyone involved in our community is very important.
 This is because no one can understand us like each other.
-A positive aspect of being in care is having organisations like Voice and The Who Cares?
-Trust that brings us together and gives us the opportunity to be involved in things that not only benefit us but also improves our community.
+A positive aspect of being in care is having organisations like Voice and Become that brings us together and gives us the opportunity to be involved in things that not only benefit us but also improves our community.

 In my opinion, there are three things that young people want/need from participation; firstly, a positive distraction.
 As a young person in care I found getting involved in drama gave me the distraction that I needed.
 I think that participation is so “care focused” that young people in care never truly have an escape from their situations.
 There should be the acknowledgement of how care plays a role in our lives but also how we can change our circumstances for the better.
 Participation should be more than about changing our circumstances, but a place centred on letting kids in care be kids; just kids, not kids in care.